HOMESCHOOLING IN South Dakota & HOMESCHOOL LAWS

 Parents homeschooling with transcripts play a crucial role in various educational milestones, such as participation in extracurricular activities, re-entry into the public school system, admission into higher education institutions, and applying for scholarships.

-Homeschool Reporting Requirements in South Dakota
+South Dakota Homeschool Reporting Requirements

 In South Dakota, there are no specific reporting requirements for a South Dakota homeschool.
 The lack of requirements in South Dakota reflects the state’s commitment to providing homeschool without excessive oversight.